TomasHubelbauer/selfie/readme.md

 I have a feature in the works which is capable of automatically cropping out a region of the image which is outlined by a solid color (not shade) border.
 It works decently, but slowly.
-It is the `detect` method in `index.js`.
+It is the `detect.js` method in `detect`.
 Once this is implemented, this library will be more usable by allowing the user to mark the area of their interest or the whole tab and the automatic crop would remove the browser chrome Firefox keeps (but Chrome does not) when capturing a specific